-1. Specific area in which R&D carried out by the Company does not have its own Research Company & Development (R&D) set up.
-During the FY,
+1 Specific area in which R&D carried out by the Company The Company does not have its own Research & Development (R&D) set up.
+During the FY, the company has explored the possibility of segregation of sand from overburden for its use in civil/construction works through Central Institute of Mining and Fuel Research (CIMFR).

-(CIMFR).

-2. Benefits derived as a result of the above R&D NA
+2 Benefits derived as a result of the above R&D NA

-3. Future plan of action NA
+3 Future plan of action NA

-4. Expenditure on R&D:
+4 Expenditure on R&D :

 a.
 Capital NIL

 b.
 Recurring 0.20 Cr

 c.
 Total 0.20 Cr

-Total R&D expenditure as a percentage of total - turnover
+Total R&D expenditure as a percentage of total turnover -

-Annexure - X
+Annexure-X